 What is meant by Trooping the Colour?
 Well, its origins really go back to the Middle Ages when each Lord or Baron flew his banner and required his followers to distinguish him in the midst of battle.
-The banner or flags (‘Colours’) became a rallying point for soldiers on the battlefield, an important means of visual communication when the troops became disorientated and separated from their battalion.
+The banner or flags (‘Colours’) became a rallying point for soldiers on the battlefield, an important means of visual communication when the troops became disoriented and separated from their battalion.

 Since 1748, Trooping the Colour has incorporated the marking of the Sovereign’s official birthday.
-It was cancelled during the First World War (1914-18), the Second World War (1940-46) and in 1955 due to a National train strike!
+It was cancelled during the First World War (1914-18), the Second World War (1940-46), and in 1955 due to a National train strike!

+To ensure timings are kept, two full dress rehearsals take place – the Major General’s Review and the Colonel’s Review that allows the public a chance to see the resplendent display of the Foot Guards, the Sovereign’s Escort of the Household Cavalry, the King’s Troop Royal Horse Artillery with musical accompaniment provided by the Massed Bands of the Household Division.
 The parade includes the Collection of the Colour.
-The Escort for the Colour will be the No 1 Guard of the Prince of Wales Company 1st Battalion Welsh Guards.
-The junior officer designated to carry the Colour will troop the Colour through the ranks continuing a long held tradition.
+The Escort for the Colour will be the No 1 Guard of the Welsh Guards.
+The junior officer designated to carry the Colour will troop the Colour through the ranks, continuing a long-held tradition.

 Changing the Guard